KarolS/millfork/docs/stdlib/stdio.md

 (see [the frequently provided definitions](./frequent.md) for details).
 On targets with idiosyncratic behaviour of `putchar`, functions in this module inherit that behaviour.

+All strings are assumed to be in the default encoding.

 #### `void putstr(pointer str, byte len)`

 Prints a string of length `len` located at address `str`.